-Cardinal Newman Catholic School is part of the Holy Cross Catholic MAC.
-The admissions authority for the school is the Board of Directors of the Holy Cross Catholic MAC who has responsibility for admissions to this school.
-The Board of Directors has delegated responsibility for the administration of the admissions process to the Local Governing Body of Cardinal Newman Catholic School.
+Cardinal Newman Catholic School is part of the Holy Cross Mac.
+The admissions authority for the school is the Board of Directors of the Holy Cross Mac who has responsibility for admissions to this school.
+The Board of Directors has delegated responsibility for the process to the Local Governing Body of Cardinal Newman Catholic school.

-The admissions process for Cardinal Newman is part of the Coventry Local Authority co-ordinated admissions scheme.
-To apply for a place at Cardinal Newman in the normal admissions round, an application must be made using the school admission application process of the local authority in which you live naming Cardinal Newman on the application form.
-Applications need to be made by 31st October 2022 Baptismal Certificates MUST be submitted with the application for any child who is Baptised Catholic (see Note 2).
+The admissions process for Cardinal Newman Catholic School is part of the Coventry Local Authority co-ordinated admissions scheme.
+To apply for a place at Cardinal Newman Catholic School in the normal admissions round, an application must be made using the school admission application process of the local authority in which you live naming Cardinal Newman Catholic School on the application form.
+Applications need to be made by 31st October 2023 Baptismal Certificates MUST be submitted with the application for any child who is Baptised Catholic (see Note 2).